Kolterdyx/PyGameUI/README.md

     main.update()
     main.events()
 ```

+## Development
+This module is still being developed, and it may be unstable or buggy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.